How much do lessons cost?

 Do you have experience of teaching children and adults with special needs?

 We have worked alongside various organisations for many years to help facilitate music lessons and music therapy for both children and adults with specific needs.
 It is an area we take great pride in and enjoy working within.
 Music can be an excellent tool for communication, expression, and relaxation.
 Please call us, and we can chat about the many options available to you.
 (Due to the age of the building that we teach from, we are regrettably unable to assist wheelchair users at the music school.
-However, we can, and do, send our teachers to homes or other places that are suitable.
+However, we can, and do, send our teachers to homes or other suitable places.
 No one should be excluded due to a disability, and we will do everything we can to make sure that our services are available to everyone).

 If you have a question that you don’t see on this list, please give us a call or send us an email.
 We will be more than happy to help.